Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Februari 2025 13.30.09 UTC
+- WIB: Sabtu, 1 Februari 2025 13.31.00 UTC
-- WITA: Sabtu, 1 Februari 2025 14.30.09 UTC
+- WITA: Sabtu, 1 Februari 2025 14.31.00 UTC
-- WIT: Sabtu, 1 Februari 2025 15.30.09 UTC
+- WIT: Sabtu, 1 Februari 2025 15.31.00 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: motivational
+Kategori: funny